-Striking out 12 of the final 13 hitters and a total of 16 batters, Nolan Ryan beats the Giants, 4-2.
-The 'Ryan Express' notches his 4,500th career strikeout by whiffing Mike Aldrette to end the seventh inning.
+Astros right-hander Nolan Ryan, beating the Giants, 4-2, strikes out out 12 of the final 13 hitters he faces en route to a 16-K performance.
+The 'Ryan Express' notches his 4,500th career strikeout, whiffing Mike Aldrette to end the seventh inning.

 In his final major league game, Bruce Sutter, who missed all of last season due to shoulder problems, notches his 300th career save.
 The 35 year-old future Hall of Fame closer becomes the third reliever to reach the milestone when he retires the Padres in order in the 11th inning of the Braves' 5-4 victory at Jack Murphy Stadium.